paolagonzalez0/penney_game_final/README.md

 ### Visualization: `create_heatmap`, `make_heatmap_package`, `save_figures`

-To visualize the results, the `create_cards_heatmap`, `create_tricks_heatmap`, and `make_heatmap_package` create the final heatmaps for comparison.
+To visualize the results, the `create_heatmap` and `make_heatmap_package` create the final heatmaps for comparison.
 Along with this, it saves the PNG and HTML files (using `save_figures`) of each visualization in the "figures" directory.
 To create a single heatmap using `create_heatmap`, the `get_data` function loads in the final simulation results from the JSON file.
 Next, we reformat the data (either cards/card_ties or tricks/trick_ties) using `format_data`.
 The labels for the heatmap are generated using `make_annots`.
+Finally, we input the data and labels into `make_heatmap` and return the visualization.